What are the policies for using Special Collections?

 Special Collections welcomes anyone who wishes to consult our collections, enjoy an exhibit that may be on view, or simply stop in to see what we are about.
 Information about Special Collections material can be searched through ArchivesSpace or the library catalog, and many digitized images from our collections are searchable online.

-So that we may provide more efficient help, please direct all questions, requests for appointments, requests for images, and inquiries about citations through our contact form or to our departmental telephone line at (817) 257-4566.
+So that we may provide more efficient help, please direct all questions, requests for appointments, requests for images, and other inquiries to specialcollections@tcu.libanswers.com, our contact form , or our departmental telephone line at (817) 257-7108.
 Email and voice messages to individuals may result in a delayed response.

 • Some materials are stored offsite.
-Please contact us before your visit to ensure that your material can be accessed in a timely manner.
+Contact us before your visit to ensure that your material can be accessed.

-• Food and drink (including water) are prohibited in the reading room.
+• Food, beverages, and gum are prohibited in the reading room.

-• Pencils and laptops are allowed for note taking.
-Ink pens and markers are not permitted.
+• Pencils and laptops are allowed for note-taking.
+Pens, markers, and notebooks are not permitted.
+Paper and pencils are provided.

 • Items should not be marked on, folded, or altered in any way.